MONROE-PROJECT/Experiments/experiments/pycom_ping/readme.md

 # Experiment
 The experiments measure IP RTT by over NB IOT connections by continuously send ping packets to a configurable server (default 8.8.8.8, google public dns).

-The experiment will send 1 Echo Request (ICMP type 8) packet every 5 seconds to a server over the NBIOT interface until aborted.
+The experiment will send 1 Echo Request (ICMP type 8) packet every 5 seconds to a server over the NBIOT interface until aborted or count is reached.
+If count is set to < 1 the experiment will run forever.
 RTT is measured as the time between the Echo request and the Echo reply (ICMP type 0) is received from the server.